Most Difficult Treks in Nepal: What’s Truly the Hardest?

 Manaslu & Annapurna 3 Passes Trek

-The Manaslu, Nar Phu and Annapurna 3 Passes Trek is often called the most challenging teahouse trek in Nepal.
+The Manaslu, Nar Phu and Annapurna 3 Passes Trek is usually seen as one of the toughest long teahouse-style routes in Nepal.
 This 26-day adventure combines three world-famous Himalayan routes into one epic journey.
 It is perfect for experienced trekkers who want to test their endurance, trekking skills, and mental strength while crossing three iconic high passes: Larke La, Kang La, and Thorong La.

 On this trek, you will witness the untouched beauty of the Himalayas, explore remote valleys, and connect with the rich traditions of hidden mountain communities.